-Although it is essential to act now, tt is obvious that no single discipline can undertake the action.
+Although it is essential to act now, it is obvious that no single discipline can undertake the action.
 That is why ICONHIC2019 aims to bring all stakeholders on the same floor.
 We need to work together and understand each other.
-Engineers, financers, insurers, and policy makers must come together and exchange experience in order to set a robust and viable trace towards our future actions.
+Engineers, financers, insurers, and policy makers must exchange experience in order to set a robust and viable trace towards our future actions.

 To achieve this goal, our conference will include panel discussions among different stakeholders, excellent keynote lectures, special and theme sessions in what we hope to be a most lively event encouraging discussion on challenging topics.

 Looking forward to meeting you in Greece on 23-26 June 2019 !

 Infrastructure Protection is an international headline and every developed economy acknowledges the issue – but the bigger question is, are there practical solutions?

 Promoting a Game shift: Protecting infrastructure from extreme events calls for an integrated approach considering the correlated nature of hazards and cascading effects.

 In a time of augmented need for interdisciplinary effort this conference aims to bring together actors from different fields in order to promote “out of the box” thinking and cross-fertilization.

 Disruptive Panel Discussions, Stimulating Sessions, and a plethora of bilateral meetings are expected to create a unique environment to promote pioneering ideas

 George Gazetas, National Technical University of Athens, GREECE

 Ioannis Anastasopoulos, ETH Zurich, Switzerland